 Talent Management is the combined organizational effort to attract, develop, and retain employees.
-Effective talent management is manifested in an organization’s ability to obtain and retain a range of individuals with different abilities and skill sets that are paramount to the innovation, development, promotion and sale of an organization’s products or services to the market.
+Effective talent management solutions are manifested in an organization’s ability to obtain and retain a range of individuals with different abilities and skill sets that are paramount to the innovation, development, promotion, and sale of an organization’s products or services to the market.
 When an organization is successful at managing its talent, the organization often meets the strategic goals and objectives essential to achieving a competitive advantage.

 What are the Components of Talent Management?

 Keeping employees engaged and motivated to remain with the organization long-term is the ultimate goal of talent management that is achieved through a combination of activities executed by both the HR function and management.

 Talent acquisition, typically under the HR wheelhouse, is the gateway to talent management where initial employees are recruited and hired.
 Beyond the initial attainment of talent, there are five key activities facilitated by an employee’s manager that help keep employee interest in working for an organization intact.

 Initial employee education geared around fundamental organizational principles, job role requirements, and manager expectations is pivotal to early employee engagement and satisfaction.
 When employees have a clear understanding of the organization, what their role encompasses, and what goals they are working toward to help the company be successful, they acclimate to their jobs faster and have a higher sense of ownership over their performance.

 Tip: Be intentional with employee orientations.
 If the employee feels as though the work that he/she will contribute is valued by the organization as a whole, he/she will be more motivated to meet and exceed performance expectations—adapting to a new workplace climate with speed and excellence.